 Any behavior that threatens or endangers the health and/or safety of oneself or others, which can include physical, verbal, or electronic abuse, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person or the community.

 - Physical abuse or assault.
 Abusive communication (written or verbal), threats, intimidation, stalking, harassment or coercion.
-Also read the College’s Power-Based Interpersonal Violence policy.
+Also read the College’s policy against Discrimination, Harassment & Sexual Violence.

 - Infliction of or threat of physical harm that endangers the health or safety of members of our community, harms property or disrupts community members' enjoyment of their rights or engagement in the community.

 - Not following and/or refusing to observe any health and safety regulations which unnecessarily endangers or threatens the health and/or safety of any student or the community.

 Failure to comply with policies established to maintain the health and safety of the community and/or Failure to comply with the directions of College officials acting in the performance of their duties.
 College officials include, but are not limited to, Office of Housing and Residential Education staff, Office of Community Standards staff, and Emerson College Police Department.